 It is common knowledge by now that blocks are one of the crucial elements in Gutenberg.
-Everything that you build with Gutenberg can be accomplished by means of blocks.
+Everything that you build with Gutenberg can be accomplished using blocks.
 Nested blocks are a really useful feature in the Gutenberg editor.
-Gutenberg uses of nested blocks in Columns, Cover, and Group blocks.
+Gutenberg uses nested blocks in Columns, Cover, and Group blocks.

 What are Nested Blocks in Gutenberg?

 Nested Blocks mean a block that can be added or exist within another block.
 Thus, we are implying blocks that are usable as sub-blocks of existing ones.
 There is also a concept of child and parent blocks, child blocks are still a relatively newer addition to Gutenberg.